MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL (MVC).md

 <a name="Exercise4"></a>
 ## Exercise 4: Add a lightbox for viewing photos

 In this exercise, you will use a free, open-source JavaScript library to add a lightbox viewer enabling users to see the original images that they uploaded (rather than just the image thumbnails).
-The files are provided for you in subfolders of this lab's "resources" folder.
+The files are provided for you in the lab resources.
 All you have to do is integrate them into the project and make a minor modification to **Index.cshtml**.

-1. In Visual Studio's Solution Explorer window, right-click the "Scripts" folder and use the **Add -> Existing Item...** command to import **lightbox.js** from this lab's "resources/scripts" folder.
+1. In Visual Studio's Solution Explorer window, right-click the "Scripts" folder and use the **Add -> Existing Item...** command to import **lightbox.js** from this lab's "scripts" folder in the lab resources.

-1. Right-click the "Content" folder and use the **Add -> Existing Item...** command to import **lightbox.css** from this lab's "resources/css" folder.
+1. Right-click the "Content" folder and use the **Add -> Existing Item...** command to import **lightbox.css** from the "css" folder in the lab resources.

 1. Right-click the Intellipix project in Solution Explorer and use the **Add -> New Folder** command to add a folder named "Images" to the project.

-1. Right-click the "Images" folder and use the **Add -> Existing Item...** command to import the four images found in this lab's "resources/images" folder.
+1. Right-click the "Images" folder and use the **Add -> Existing Item...** command to import the four images in the "images" folder in the lab resources.

 1. Open **BundleConfig.cs** in the project's "App_Start" folder.
 Add the following statement to the ```RegisterBundles``` method in **BundleConfig.cs**: